htsuruo/flutter_tsuruo_kit/README.md

 # tsuruo_kit

-A collection of convenient widgets and extensions, utils more... created by tsuruo.
+A toolkit of convenient widgets and extensions etc created by tsuruo.